-A Guy At GQ Is Reportedly Asking People to Call Him Daddy, At Work
+A Guy at GQ Is Reportedly Asking People to Call Him Daddy, at Work

 Here’s a nice bit of news for the week before Father’s Day, the otherwise bland stretch of June known as “Dads and Grads” season: a new video editor has started at GQ magazine and he reportedly goes by the name “Daddy.”

-In an unprecedented evolution of the Daddy meme, multiple sources who work at the company have told The Cut that he was officially introduced to the staff as Daddy.
-His Instagram handle is @directordaddy, while his Facebook name lists “Daddy” as his middle name.
-(Perhaps it’s an old family name, as in, “Please – my father was Mr. Daddy.
+In an unprecedented evolution of the Daddy meme, multiple sources who work at the company have told the Cut that he was officially introduced to the staff as Daddy.
+His Instagram handle is @directordaddy, while his Facebook profile lists “Daddy” as his middle name.
+(Perhaps it’s an old family name, as in, “Please, my father was Mr. Daddy.
 Call me Daddy.”)

 Congratulations to GQ and congratulations to Daddy!